5mehulhelp5/reactmagento2/README.md

 Repo is here: https://github.com/Genaker/Luma-React-PWA-Magento-Theme

 # About the Magento 2 React implementation module
-You can add any modern library to extend magento fetire.
-React-Luma has basic magento fetures implemented using natibe JS without dependencies
+You can add any modern library to extend the magento feature.
+React-Luma has basic magento features implemented using native JS without dependencie.s
-It is not PWA or headless implementation which is impossible to use with an existing website.
+It is not a PWA or headless implementation, which is impossible to use with an existing website.
 Also, Single Page Application (SPA) PWA Magento 2 implementations have issues with Magento 2 API performance - too slow.
 This implementation is High-Performance integration with magento2 (with Magento 1 also easy to use) it uses inline JSON directly from the page.
 The same approach is used in Magento 2 backend and frontend checkout, color swatches by default.
 Also can use Ajax HTTP call to fetch data (not the best solution Magento API is slow and will increase the load on your backend server).
-Or you can use my future project "Microservices Magento" to fetch data.
+You can also use my future project, "Microservices Magento," to fetch data.

 # CSS improvements